PaulAnsh/Ansh-s-Website-Repo-/Readme.md

 Edited website using javascript to show the total view count on the website.

-## Here is an screen shot of total site views on portfolio website:
+## Website screen shot with views functionality.
 ![image](https://user-images.githubusercontent.com/74669526/220795136-b9c21c83-98d4-47a2-a0c4-1b4e2b9b69ff.png)